alice-doc/alice-analysis-tutorial/analysis/classes.md

       ....
     }
 ```
 Here `AliMCEvent` is derived from its base class `AliVEvent`, in the same way as the `Triangle` is derived from the base class `Polygon`.
-To exploit this feature, for example `AliESDEvent` and `AliAODEvent` are also derived from `AliVEvent`, saving many code repetitions.
+Classes such as `AliESDEvent` and `AliAODEvent` are also derived from `AliVEvent`, preventing a lot of *boilerplate* (i.e. needlessly repetitive) code.
 {% endchallenge %}

-{% callout "Please note" %}
+{% callout "Class headers ... ? " %}
-The C++ classes are split into a *header* file (extention .h), containing the definitions and functions, and an implementation file (extension .cxx).
-The main reason is to speed up the compilation time - there is no way to contain the code into a single file(imagine rebuilding AliPhysics completely for adding a missing semi column..), and it separates the interface from the implementation.
+C++ classes are, in code bases, usually split into a *header* file (extention .h) and an implementation file (extension .cxx).
+A header file is generally used to define all of the functions, variables and constants contained in a class.
+There are multiple good reasons for splitting code into an implementation and a header - can you think of a few?
 {% endcallout %}

 # AliAnalysisTaskSE

 Now that you are an expert at C++ classes, you might wonder why classes are relevant to writing an analysis task.
-In the AliPhysics analysis framework, all analysis tasks are derived from the same base class, called `AliAnalysisTaskSE`.

-{% callout "AliAnalysisTaskSE" %}
-All the analysis tasks in AliPhysics are derived from the base class `AliAnalysisTaskSE`, where SE stands for 'single event'.
+The reason is the following: in the AliPhysics analysis framework, **all analysis tasks are derived from the same base class, called `AliAnalysisTaskSE`**, where SE stands for 'single event'.
 This class in turn, is derived from the class `AliAnalysisTask` (if you are interested, you can go through the code and follow the full chain of inheritance).
-{% endcallout %}

 Since all analysis tasks derive from `AliAnalysisTaskSE`, all analyses share the following common, base methods: